Alerting & On-Call — Observability & Reliability

 Common Mistakes with API Gateway

-- Putting business logic in the gateway layer — keep it thin, route and validate only
+- Putting business logic in the gateway layer.
+Keep it thin: route and validate, nothing else

 - Not implementing circuit breakers for downstream service failures

-- Ignoring tail latency — gateway adds P99 overhead to every request
+- Ignoring tail latency.
+The gateway adds P99 overhead to every single request

-- Skipping request/response transformation versioning, breaking clients on deploy
+- Skipping request/response transformation versioning, which breaks clients on deploy

 Tools for API Gateway